home for dogs training button

 I learned so much about the body language of the dog and the pack hierarchy.
 I was able to experience the difference between training and communicating with a “new to the world” puppy as compared to the adoption dogs I had worked with previously.

 Not only were these dogs the best teachers I’ve ever had they were also the most intense, dominant dogs to learn from, Rottweiler’s, Boerboel’s (South African Mastiffs) and Cane Corso’s (Italian Mastiffs).
-Because of the intensity of these breeds I learned one of the most precious lessons of all…How to be ALPHA.
+Because of the intensity of these breeds I learned one of the most precious lessons of all…How to be a fair leader.
 The other, “so called”, more experienced handlers instructed me the bigger and more dominant the dog, the more harsh and rough I needed to be.
 The dogs, however, quickly taught me that was the wrong way to act towards them and it was a sure way to get myself injured or possibly killed.
-The dogs taught me “alpha” is about respect.
+The dogs taught me “leadership” is about respect.

 I find I am still learning and growing with them, discovering new tweaks to the methods.